Java Chatbot

 Open your favorite IDE and make a new project.

-Setup your project structure, keeping files in separating folders like src, resources and test.
+Set up your project structure, keeping files in separate folders like src, resources, and test.

 Step 3: Write a Basic Chatbot